-Various lung conditions can cause chest pain.
+Various lung conditions can cause chest pain or a burning sensation in the lungs.
 Pneumonia, an infection in the lung; pleurisy, an inflammation of the lung's lining; and a pulmonary embolism, a blood clot in the lung can all cause sharp pain, especially upon taking a deep breath or coughing.
 Asthma can also cause chest pain, along with wheezing, shortness of breath and coughing.

 Problems within the digestive system can cause what is often described as a burning chest pain.
-Heartburn, as the name implies, often presents as a burning sensation behind the breastbone.
+Heartburn, as the name implies, often presents as a burning chest pain in the middle of the chest.
 Esophageal spasms and achalasia are both conditions in which the esophagus does not bring food to the stomach properly, and they can cause pain along with difficulty swallowing.
 Stomach ulcers and gallbladder or pancreatic problems can also cause chest pain.

 Chest pain can be caused by a strained or pulled muscle, a pinched nerve or an inflamed tendon.
 An injured rib can also cause pain that is difficult to localize.
 These causes of chest pain typically worsen with movement and increase with breathing.

 Shingles is a viral infection that may begin as a burning sensation on the chest, torso or back before lesions appear.
 In addition to pain, this condition also causes tingling on one side of the body from the chest around to the back.